 The kneeskin version of the suit costs $599.
 The men’s jammer is $399 (or $430 for the Backstroke Edition), making them at the tail end of the price spectrum when it comes to tech suits.

-If you are looking for a more budget-friendly tech suit, this ain’t it.
+If you are looking for a tech suit that is more cost-conscious, this ain’t it.

 What’s the Difference Between the Pure Intent and the Pure Valor?